Talent Development Awards: frequently asked questions

 Please note that an application cannot be accepted if there is a report outstanding on any previous research grant awarded by the Academy to the Lead Applicant or Co-applicant named in the current proposal.
 Failure to follow this guidance will result in your application being withdrawn from this round of competition.
 Duplicate applications for the same purpose to more than one Academy scheme will not be accepted.

 How do I find a Co-applicant/does the BA help me find one?

 The British Academy does not help researchers find a Co-applicant.
 It is up to the Lead Applicant to find them.
 We suggest that you find academics whose research clearly aligns with your own interest and to then reach out to them to see if they will support your application.

 Does my Co-applicant(s) have to be based in the UK?

-No, a Co-applicant can be based overseas, provided there is a UK based Principal Investigator.
+No, a Co-applicant can be based overseas, provided there is a UK-based Lead Applicant.

 I am not sure whether to list someone as a Co-applicant or other participant.
 What is the difference?

 The Co-applicant(s) will be directly involved in the delivery of the activity that is proposed by the Lead Applicant.
 Other participants will be beneficiaries of the activity proposed by the Lead Applicant and will not be directly involved with the organisation of activity.

 How many Co-applicants can my Talent Development Award have?